 The usage of pdb_xml is pretty straightforward.
-To export data, use: pdbedit -e plugin:/usr/lib/samba/pdb_xml.so:filename (where filename is the name of the file to put the data in)
+To export data, use: pdbedit -e xml:filename (where filename is the name of the file to put the data in)

-To import data, use: pdbedit -i plugin:/usr/lib/samba/pdb_xml.so:filename -e current-pdb Where filename is the name to read the data from and current-pdb to put it in.
+To import data, use: pdbedit -i xml:filename -e current-pdb Where filename is the name to read the data from and current-pdb to put it in.